-Plymouth is my home.
+“Plymouth is my home.
 It was where I was born and where I live.
 I come from a family with strong links to the city – my father served in the Royal Navy as a submariner based in Devonport, and my mum taught at Marjon.
-I’ve lived in Peverell for the past nine years.
+I lived in Peverell for ten years before moving to Stoke recently.

 Before I was elected, I worked on major construction projects and I’m proud to have a business background.
 I’ve previously worked for ITV, South West Water, Sainsbury’s and ABTA, the holiday trade body.
 After graduating from the University of Exeter in 2001 I spent a year as the President of the Guild (Exeter’s Students Union).

 I’m my own man.
 I think Plymouth has been let down by people putting their party ahead of Plymouth.
-I want to be fiercely independent in Parliament, putting Plymouth above party each and every time.
+I want to be fiercely independent in Parliament, putting Plymouth above party each and every time.”

 Luke was born in Freedom Fields hospital in Plymouth in 1980.
-His father was a submariner in the Royal Navy based in Devonport and his mum was a teacher in a nearby school.
+His father was a submariner in the Royal Navy based in Devonport and his mum was a teacher in a nearby school before teaching at Marjon.
 Luke attended Tavistock College and Christleton High School in Chester before returning to Devon to study Politics at the University of Exeter.
 While at University Luke was convinced he did not want a career in politics and lived life to the full.
-He worked in the student union bar and nightclub and was elected as the student union’s (in Exeter the SU is called the Guild) Campaign Officer before being elected as the President of the students union in 2001.
-He graduated with a First-class degree in Politics specialising in the politics of the European Union and international terrorism.
+He worked in the bar and nightclub of Exeter’s Guild of Students (Students’ Union), before being elected as the Campaigns Officer and then President of the Students’ Union in 2001.

 Before being elected

 Luke has been an active campaigner in Plymouth for many years prior to his election.
 Luke was an early adopter of social media and you can watch some of his old videos on the Plymouth Labour YouTube page here .
 His favourite video remains this one here about the campaign against the Conservatives’ Pasty Tax.
 Luke was the Campaign Co-ordinator for Plymouth Sutton and Devonport for many years helping to run campaigns for Labour in the city.
-He was also an organiser of the Michael Foot Memorial Appeal that successfully fundraised for a memorial to Michael Foot in Freedom Fields Park.
+He was also an organiser of the Michael Foot Memorial Appeal that successfully fundraised for a memorial to Michael Foot in Freedom Fields Park (see below).

 Luke started his career in children’s television working for Carlton Television helping to make children’s television shows for ITV from their studios in Plympton.
-He went on to work for David Jamieson, who was the Labour MP for Plymouth Devonport and Scottish MP George Foulkes, now Lord Foulkes in the House of Commons.
+He went on to work for David Jamieson, who was the Labour MP for Plymouth Devonport, and Scottish MP George Foulkes (now Lord Foulkes) in the House of Commons.
 Luke worked on the successful 2005 General Election campaign in Labour’s Headquarters in London before beginning a role with Edelman, the global communications firm.
 In this role Luke helped advise companies large and small including South West Water, Sainsbury’s, BAE Systems, Thomas Cook and the BBC.